The cast of Red Riding Hood.

 Wife to Cesaire and mother of Lucie and Valerie.

-- Arranged Marriage: Had one with Cesaire.
+- Arranged Marriage: She had one with Cesaire.
 She states it became a Perfectly Arranged Marriage but considering that she cheated on her husband and how the events of the film pan out, this is likely subverted.

 - Cartwright Curse: By the end, her lover has been killed by the Wolf and her husband disappears, seemingly killed by the Wolf too.
 Little does she know, Cesaire was the Wolf all along and was killed by their daughter in self-defense.

-- Outliving One's Offspring: Loses her daughter Lucie.
+- Outliving One's Offspring: She loses her daughter Lucie.

 - Parental Marriage Veto: She is opposed to Valerie marrying Peter, because he's an outcast without a penny to his name.

 - Parental Obliviousness: She claimed Lucie wasn't interested in boys, even though everyone else knew she was deeply in love with Henry.

 - Scars are Forever: After being slashed across the face by the Wolf's claws, she retains the scars for the rest of the film.

 Valeries eccentric Grandmother and Cesaires mother, who lives in a cottage on the edge of the village.
 Along with Peter, shes a prime suspect to be the Wolf.